UPDATED: House and Senate approve ‘Bathroom bill’

 Bill would require people to use facility matching their biological sex at birth

-The House Judiciary Committee on Monday, Jan.
-26, approved an expanded bill that would require anyone using a multi-occupancy bathroom in government-owned buildings, including schools, to use the facility that matches their biological sex at birth.
+The Kansas House and Senate on Wednesday, Jan.
+28, approved a “bathroom bill” requiring anyone using a multi-occupancy bathroom in government-owned buildings, including schools, to use the facility that matches their biological sex at birth.

-In a procedural “gut and go,” the committee moved both the driver’s license and restroom provisions into Senate Bill 244, and it is now called Sub Bill for SB 244.
-It will go to the full House on Wednesday, Jan.
+In a procedural “gut and go,” the committee moved both the driver’s license and restroom provisions into Senate Bill 244, and it became House Substitute for Senate Bill 244.
+It went to the full House on Wednesday, Jan.
 28, for consideration.

 Typically, the legislative process includes public hearings on bills, giving Kansans — both supporters and opponents — the opportunity to weigh in.
 That didn’t happen with the “bathroom bill” language.